RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

         Again, many, many more structures than just 2 should be made for production runs.
 In the interest of time, we will just run 2 for today.
 This should take about 2 minutes.
 This step will simply ensure that you can successfully run Rosetta Symmetry and Design.
 Use the output structures provided in the Step3_design/output folder for the analysis step.
 Note that this folder contains only 20 models.
 In your own experiments, you will likely want to make more than just 20 models.

     3. Analysis of Designs.
 Now that we have a few design structures, we want to examine one of the regions we designed.
 First, we must sort the top five structures by score.
+There are many ways to do this.
+Here we will use command-line programs such as grep and awk.
 You should still be in the Step3_design folder.

             $> cd output/resfile_design
             ls